bonsai-rx/zeromq/docs/articles/pub-sub.md

 ### **Example:** Simple publish-subscribe stream

 In the example below, a periodic timer publishes counter updates with multiple downstream subscribers.
-The numeric data is packed into an array of bytes for transmission, and parsed back on reception.
+The numeric data is formatted as a string message for transmission, and parsed back on reception.

 :::workflow
 ![Pub-Sub workflow](~/workflows/pub-sub.bonsai)